kuwuro/BMedia-Taskbar-Widget/README.md

 - Click anywhere in the progress bar to seek the media to that position.
 - Rewind, Pause, and Forward buttons work as in any player.
 - Middle Click (scroll wheel push down) on the skin to refresh it if it is not behaving correctly.
+- Hover over the cover art to see the album name

 ### Known Issues

 - When the taskbar takes focus, the skin will not be visible, even for a little time after it loses focus.
 AFAIK there is no way to prevent this, as the taskbar's purpose when used is to always be visible over everything.